Let’s talk about the Difference between Phonemes and Graphemes.

 This process reinforces orthographic mapping, which we’ll talk more about later in this series…

-More Posts in the Series…
+More Videos and Posts in this Series:

 Want MORE Free Teaching Resources?